1-bit Adam: Communication Efficient Large-Scale Training with Adam's Convergence Speed: Experiments

 In addition, we also evaluate the convergence and performance of {\OA} for SQuAD 1.1 fine-tuning task\footnote{https://rajpurkar.github.io/SQuAD-explorer/} using a pre-trained BERT model checkpoint from HuggingFace\footnote{https://github.com/huggingface/transformers}.

-\paragraph{Hardware} We use the two clusters described in Section~\ref{sec:moti-profile}.
+\paragraph{Hardware} For all experiments in this Section~\ref{sec:bert-eval} we use the two clusters described in Section~\ref{sec:moti-profile}.
 We use up to 256 GPUs for pre-training tasks and up to 32 GPUs for fine-tuning tasks.

 \paragraph{Training parameters} For BERT pre-training, the learning rate linearly increases to $4\times 10^{-4}$ as a warmup in the first $12.5K$ steps, then decays into $0.99$ of the original after every $520$ steps.
-We set the two parameters in Algorithm~\ref{alg:de_ec} as $\beta_1 = 0.9$ and $\beta_2 = 0.999$ for {\OA} and \textbf{Adam}.
+We set the two parameters in Algorithm~\ref{alg:de_ec} as $\beta_1 = 0.9$ and $\beta_2 = 0.999$ for {\OA} and {Adam}.
 For convergence test, we set total batch size as $4K$ for BERT-Base and BERT-Large.
 For performance test, we test different batch sizes.
 Table~\ref{table_bert_steps} summarizes the total number of steps for BERT sequence length 128 and 512 phases, together with the number of warmup steps for {\OA}.
+We manually tuned the number of warmup steps for {\OA} evaluations.
+On the other hand, we find that this configuration can be auto-tuned: First, the number of {\OA} warmup steps should be no less than the number of learning rate warmup steps, since Adam's variance term is unstable during LR warmup.
+Second, we find that the ratio $\frac{\| \v_t \|_1}{\| \v_{t-\Delta} \|_1}$ (where $\|\cdot\|_1$ is the $l_1$ norm of the vector and we set $\Delta=\frac{1}{1-\beta_2}$) is a good indicator of how stable the variance term is.
+For BERT-Large pre-training seqlen 128, when we set a threshold of $\geq 0.96$ for this ratio, the warmup will stop at step 22173, which is very close to our manualy tuned $23K$ warmup steps.

-For GLUE benchmarks we use original \textbf{Adam} optimizer and perform single-task training on the dev set.
+For GLUE benchmarks we use original {Adam} optimizer and perform single-task training on the dev set.
 We search over the hyperparameter space with batch sizes $\in\{8,16\}$ and learning rates $\in\{1\times 10^{-5},3\times 10^{-5},5\times 10^{-5},8\times 10^{-5}\}$.
 Other setting are the same as pre-training task.

 For SQuAD fine-tuning we use the same parameters as published by HuggingFace (batch size = $24$, learning rate=$3e-5$, dropout=$0.1$, 2 epochs), except that we increase the batch size to $96$ (using $32$ GPUs).
 The first $400$ steps out of total $1848$ steps are used as the warmup stage for {\OA}.